-The best analytics tools to measure your PR efforts
+The best analytics tools to measure your PR efforts in 2024

-A collection of data analysis tools for modern PR teams
+A collection of data analysis tools for modern PR teams.

 - Media mentions

 - Sentiment analysis

 - Lead contributions from PR